-Haryana: Five-year-old girl dies a day after falling into 50-feet-deep borewell in Karnal
+Haryana: Five-year-old girl dies a day after falling into 50-foot-deep borewell in Karnal

 The child, who had fallen into the borewell on Sunday afternoon, was declared brought dead by doctors on Monday.

-A five-year-old girl in Haryana’s Karnal district died on Monday, a day after she fell into a 50-feet deep open borewell in Harsinghpura village.
+A five-year-old girl in Haryana’s Karnal district died on Monday, a day after she fell into a 50-foot-deep open borewell in Harsinghpura village.
 Following a 10-hour-long rescue effort, the National Disaster Response Force pulled out the child, who was taken to Karnal’s civil hospital, Hindustan Times reported.

 The girl, who had fallen into the borewell on Sunday afternoon, was declared brought dead by doctors.
 According to the child’s family, she fell in while playing outside her home.
 Haryana Chief Minister Manohar Lal Khattar identified the girl as Shivani.